LuiseFreese/mermaid/docs/LOCAL-DEVELOPMENT.md

 # Local Development Setup

-This guide helps you set up local development environment for the Mermaid to Dataverse application using client secret authentication.
+This guide helps you set up a local development environment for the Mermaid to Dataverse application using client secret authentication.

 ## Why Local Development?